vasilistsavalias/vasilistsavalias/README.md

 </div>

-### 👋Hi there!
-I'm a passionate student in Applied Informatics, Computer Science, and Technology at the University of Macedonia.
+### 👋 Hi there!
+I'm a graduate in Computer Science, currently pursuing a Master's degree in Artificial Intelligence and Data Analytics at the University of Macedonia.

 ●🎓 Currently, I'm diving deep into the core concepts of data engineering, mathematical programming, operations research  and deep learning.